 - 2 tablespoons Nutritional Yeast

-- Now add the rosemary, fennel, poultry seasoning and flour to the pan with the remaining mushrooms and onions and stir together (it will be crumbly don’t worry) Now add in the water and the rest of ingredients to pan ( except mushrooms & onions you set aside earlier).
+- Now add the rosemary, fennel, poultry seasoning and flour to the pan with the remaining mushrooms and onions and stir together.
+Stir in the broth and the rest of ingredients to pan ( except mushrooms & onions you set aside earlier).
 Whisk until all the flour is incorporated.

 - For gluten free: use gluten free flour in place of regular all purpose flour

-- For oil free: use water or veggie stock to sauté the veggies.
+- For oil free: use water or veggie stock to sauté the veggies and use an oil free bouillon paste/cubes or mushroom broth.

 There are a few ways to thicken gravy: